Move over, Arlo Pro 3..

 |Call a friend|

-The Arlo Smart Premier plan isn’t out-of-your-mind expensive, but it can add up—especially since you’ll need to pay even more money if you want your camera to record all the time. ($9.99 for 14 days; $19.99 for 30.)
+Arlo's subscription plans aren't out-of-your-mind expensive, but the dollar signs can add up—especially since you’ll need to pay for Safe & Secure Pro if you want your camera to record all the time.

 But, sadly, a paid plan is your only option if you don’t want to go through the hassle of local storage.
 The local feature requires buying a hub and an SD card or USB drive, then manually downloading the video footage every time you want to look at an event.